-Currently enrolled UB law students may visit the School of Law's new Legal Writing Center for one-on-one assistance with a UB Writing Fellow on any writing assignment in law school if permitted by the student's professor.
+Currently enrolled UBalt law students may visit the School of Law's Legal Writing Center for one-on-one assistance with a UBalt Writing Fellow on any writing assignment in law school if permitted by the student's professor.
 If you are an accomplished writer or somebody who is just getting comfortable with legal writing, we welcome you to seek feedback on your writing.
 You may bring any substantive writing to the Legal Writing Center, including memos and letters, seminar papers, advocacy papers such as court memoranda and briefs, and writing samples for job interviews.
 Our Writing Fellows are available for appointments during a variety of times—contact us to schedule your consultation to get started on revising your work!

 To meet with a Writing Fellow, please log in through the Appointment Tool.
 Choose "Legal Writing Center 2020" in the drop down menu to see available times and to receive instructions about forwarding your paper to your Fellow prior to your appointment.
 Appointments are typically forty-five minutes to one hour and are generally available Monday through Friday.
 If you're new to the online appointment system, you'll have to register first.

 How can this help me?
 Check out our FAQs.